 If you notice gaps in employment, look past your assumptions and allow the candidate to explain what they’ve done with their time outside of the workforce.
 For more information or resources, please contact your HR Consultant here at Stratus.hr or complete the form below.

-To help your company stand out from the competition and attract key talent in today’s tight labor market, please check out our free Hiring Guide.
+To help your company stand out from the competition and attract key talent in today’s tight labor market, please contact your certified HR expert for your free Hiring Guide.